nandrews0424/ui-input/README.md

 ###disabled
 When true, the field won't take a focus.
 ###rows
-Number of rows to show in a multiline input.
+Number of rows to show in a multiline input, if not specified this will default to `fit`, which will autogrow.
+Which is almost certainly what you want.

 ##Methods
+###resize
+Resize to the content, eliminating pesky scrolling.
+This only works when `multiline="true"`.

 ##Event Handlers